Machine Intelligence on Wireless Edge Networks: Results

-The components of the vector $\mathbf{F}\mathbf{W}^{(l)}\mathbf{a}^{(l-1)}$ form a subset of the set of Fourier components of the output $z(t)$ of the mixer.
+\paragraph{Filtration and nonlinearity in the time-domain} The components of the vector $\mathbf{F}\mathbf{W}^{(l)}\mathbf{a}^{(l-1)}$ form a subset of the set of Fourier components of the output $z(t)$ of the mixer.
 The other components are spurious products that follow naturally from the frequency domain convolution performed by our protocol \cite{davis2022frequency}. $z(t)$ is downconverted by an IQ demodulator that yields the vector $\mathbf{W}^{(l)}\mathbf{a}^{(l-1)}$ as time-bin amplitudes as its output.
 The spurious frequencies are converted to time-bin pulses as well and are temporally filtered away through a switch.
 The neural network nonlinearity $\sigma(\cdot)$ is applied individually on the remaining time-bins before they are routed to the IQ modulator for mixing with the next wave of incoming weights from the server.
 This completes our description of the digital-tailored neural network protocol.
-Detailed theoretical analysis and experimental demonstrations of the performance of this protocol are reported in our companion paper \cite{gao2025disaggregated}.
+A detailed, quantitative description of the protocol applied to a real system, together with its experimental demonstrations, is reported in our companion paper \cite{gao2025disaggregated}.